-The Aburi Kaisen Chirashi Don ($26.90) is a beauty, a colourful variety of fresh cuts in a single bowl, good for those who likes a bit of everything.
+The Aburi Kaisen Chirashi Don ($26.90) was a beauty, a colourful variety of fresh cuts in a single bowl, good for those who likes a bit of everything.

 Pieces of salmon, tuna, swordfish, yellowtail, scallop and salmon belly are aburied (not such word I know) or lightly torched topside, while the inside is still raw.